Skip to Content

 • Obey yield, stop, traffic signal controls, and traffic signs

-• If you are dropping off or picking up children from school, be mindful of children walking around your vehicle and other vehicles as small children often cannot be seen, nor do they pay attention to you as a driver or your moving vehicle
+• If you are dropping off or picking up students from school, be mindful of students walking around your vehicle and always park at least 10 meters from the crosswalk

 Three Whistle System